 Impact and Recognition

 Michelle's work has not gone unnoticed.
-She also been featured in TeenVogue, HuffPost, Refinery29 Canada, Pop Sugar, Fashion Canada and was nominated Top 25 Women of Influence of 2021.
+She has also been featured in TeenVogue, HuffPost, Refinery29 Canada, Pop Sugar, Fashion Canada and was nominated Top 25 Women of Influence of 2021.
 Her growing influence is a testament to the power of social media as a tool for social change and education.
 By sharing her truth and amplifying the voices of her community, Michelle Chubb is making a significant impact on how Indigenous issues are perceived and addressed worldwide.

 [i] https://www.bonlook.ca/blogs/blog/in-conversation-with-michelle-chubb